Constitution Day (South Korea): Background

-Although the Korean Peninsula was liberated from Imperial Japanese rule by the Allies at the end of World War II on 15 August 1945, it was caught in the middle of a Cold War power struggle between the Soviet Union and the United States.
+Although the Korean Peninsula was liberated from Japanese rule by the Allies after the end of World War II on 15 August 1945, it was caught in the middle of a Cold War power struggle between the Soviet Union and the United States.
 It took until 1948 for a democratic election for National Assembly members to be held in South Korea.
 The elected assembly members set upon creating a constitution, and decided upon a presidential and unicameral system.
 The constitution was formally adopted on 12 July 1948 and promulgated by South Korean President Syngman Rhee on 17 July 1948.

 History

 Constitution Day was proclaimed to be a South Korean national holiday on 1 October 1949, with the creation of the National Holiday Law.

 Since 2008, Constitution Day in South Korea is no longer a "no work" public holiday, following the restructure of laws regarding the public sector with a 40-hour work week.
-It is still a national holiday for commemoration.
+As a result, South Korea no longer has any official public holiday celebrating the nation of South Korea itself or its institutions.
+It is however, still a national holiday for commemoration.